HiroNewf/OSINT-Challenges/README.md

 ## Challenge #2 - Famous Chefs
-A well known chef and Food Network star has a show in which the first episode aired on August 24th 2013.
+A well-known chef and Food Network star has a show in which the first episode aired on August 24th, 2013.
 What is the name of this chef?

-One of this chef's restaurants is located in Vegas and serves French style cuisine.
+One of this chef's restaurants is located in Vegas and serves French-style cuisine.
 What other celebrity chef, with perhaps an even larger TV presence, also has a restaurant within the same venue as this French eatery?
 Additionally, on which social media platform does this second chef have the most followers?

 **Answers:**
 <details>